-The Klickitat County Treasurer is the ex officio treasurer for the District and holds all accounts of the District.
+The Pierce County Treasurer is the ex officio treasurer for the District and holds all accounts of the District.
 The District directs the County Treasurer to invest those financial resources of the District that the District has determined are not needed to meet the current financial obligations of the District.

-The district's deposits and certificates of deposit are mostly covered by federal depository insurance (FDIC) or by collateral held in a multiple financial institution collateral pool administered by the Washington Public Deposit Protection Commission (PDPC).
+The District's deposits and certificates of deposit are covered by Federal Depository Insurance (FDIC) or by collateral held in a multiple financial institution collateral pool administered by the Washington Public Deposit Protection Commission (PDPC).
 All of the District's investments during the year and at year-end were insured or registered and held by the District or its agent in the District's name.

-Washington State statutes authorize the district to invest in the following types of securities:
+Washington State statutes authorize the District to invest in the following types of securities:

-• Certificates, notes, or bonds of the United States, its agencies, or any corporation wholly owned by the government of the United States,

-- Obligations of government-sponsored corporations which are eligible as collateral for advances to member banks as determined by the Board of Governors of the Federal Reserve System, - Bankers' acceptances purchased on the secondary market, - Repurchase agreements for securities listed in the three items above, provided that the transaction is structured so that the public treasurer obtains control over the underlying securities, - Investment deposits with qualified public depositories, - Washington State Local Government Investment Pool, and - County Treasurer Investment Pools.
+- Certificates, notes, or bonds of the United States, its agencies, or any corporation wholly owned by the government of the United States, - Obligations of government-sponsored corporations which are eligible as collateral for advances to member banks as determined by the Board of Governors of the Federal Reserve System, - Bankers' acceptances purchased on the secondary market, - Repurchase agreements for securities listed in the three items above, provided that the transaction is structured so that the public treasurer obtains control over the underlying securities, - Investment deposits with qualified public depositories, - Washington State Local Government Investment Pool, and - County Treasurer Investment Pools.

-The District's investments as of August 31, 2020, are as follows:
+The District's investments with the Pierce County Treasurer as of August 31, 2020 were \$222,670,200.16.